JoeBaldwin90/azureus/README.md

 [View the website](http://azureus.superhi.com/).

 ## Features
-- Auto scrolling slideshow on the "inspire" page.
+- Auto scrolling slideshow on the Inspire page.
 Can be controlled with keyboard events, click events too.
 - Scrolling marquee on the shop page.
 Created using keyframes and JS.
 - Fade effects created using scroll positions.
 - Data filters on the Shop page.